mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # the -log(p-value) tables were generated at the end of the DESeq2 script
 # you should have one _lpv.csv for each of your experimental factors, and one for the
 # interaction
-# you can also compare fc datasets as well
+# you can also compare fc datasets as well for factors with corresponding dataframes

 #------------------------------
 # EuKaryotic Orthologous Groups (KOG) Analysis with Mann-Whitney U-Test

-# This analysis is meant to compare 2-3 groups of gene expression responses to one another
+# This analysis is meant to compare enrichment of universal KOG annotations
+# through gene expression across groups
 # For example, subjecting different groups of corals to the same kind of treatment
 # Take a look at the example found at ?KOGMWU, describing a heat stress experiment with
 # adults and two age groups of larvae